 “She can really be a domestic diary of daily activities of this person.”

 DeAngelo’s sister described him as “the kindest, gentlest man with his children,” and said she was shocked and in disbelief, hopeful investigators were wrong about him.
 His neighbors, meanwhile, had long thought of the man as “cantankerous,” with some even dubbing him “Freak” for his outbursts.

-After learning about Sharon Marie Huddle, who was married to the Golden State Killer, read about Pedro Rodrigues Filho, Brazil’s serial killer of murderers and rapists.
+After learning about Sharon Marie Huddle, the woman who was married to the Golden State Killer, read about Paul Holes, the man who helped catch this elusive murderer.
 Then, learn about 11 prolific serial killers most people have never heard of.